 You’re in Good Hands with Us

 Dr. Clemenza has performed countless wisdom teeth removal procedures to help patients maintain a healthy, comfortable smile.
 He can evaluate your wisdom teeth to determine if extraction is a good option for you to prevent potential problems later.
-Contact Keystone OMS’s Hermitage office at (724) 981-8884 or New Castle office at (724) 698-7095 to schedule an appointment.
+Contact Keystone OMS’ Hermitage office online or at (724) 981-8884 to schedule an appointment.